Enjoy Snow Lodge & Cabins in Winter and Summer

 – Dinner: 5:00 p.m. – 10:30 p.m.

-Swing by the Visitor Center to bone up on Yellowstone wildlife, geography and history
+Swing by the Visitor Center to learn more on Yellowstone wildlife, geography and history

 Go for a hike.
 We suggest the flat, easy route out to Morning Glory Pool (2.8 miles round trip), which starts at the Old Faithful Visitor Center.
 If you’re looking for a longer trip, head out to Fairy Falls (5 miles round trip).
 This moderate-to-easy hike takes travelers up onto the hillside where they can get a full view of the Grand Prismatic Spring, the largest hot spring in Yellowstone, and all of its fantastic colors.
 Be sure to bring a camera!